wakhidCK/kilatiron-doc/Guides/Python/Celery.md

 # Deploying Celery on CloudKilat
 [Celery] is an asynchronous task queue/job queue based on distributed message passing.
 It is focused on real-time operation, but supports scheduling as well.

-In this tutorial we're going to show you how to deploy an example Celery app using the [CloudAMQP Add-on] and a [Worker] on [CloudKilat].
+In this tutorial we're going to show you how to deploy an example Celery app using the [CloudAMQP Add-on] and a [Worker] on CloudKilat.

 ## The Example App Explained
 First, lets clone the example code from Github.
 It is based on the official [first steps with Celery guide][celeryguide] and also includes [Flower] the Celery web interface.